Sensor free, self regulating thermal switching via anomalous Ettingshausen effect and spin reorientation in DyCo5

 Device relevant metrics, the transverse thermopower due to ANE and the Ettingshausen coefficient, are related by the Kelvin relation $\Pi_{\mathrm{AEE}}=T\,S_{\mathrm{ANE}}$.
 Under open circuit conditions in the transverse direction and for a small Hall angle, we use~\cite{Ikhlas2017}

 where $\sigma_{yy}$ and $S_{yy}$ are the longitudinal conductivity and Seebeck coefficient along the current direction.
-While AHC and ANC are determined by the Berry curvature in our formulation, the longitudinal conductivity depends on scattering.
+While AHC and $\alpha_{xy}$ are determined by the Berry curvature in our formulation, the longitudinal conductivity depends on scattering.
 We therefore compute $\sigma_{yy}/\tau$ and $S_{yy}$ using BoltzTraP2 within the constant relaxation time approximation.
 In this approximation $S_{yy}$ is insensitive to the absolute value of $\tau$, whereas $\sigma_{yy}$ requires $\tau$.
 We estimate $\tau$ by comparing calculated $\sigma_{yy}/\tau$ with reported experimental conductivities of $R$Co$_5$ compounds, and adopt $\tau=11.3$~fs and $\tau=12.7$~fs as representative values.
 Representative values are summarized in Table~\ref{tab:tau}.
 We report $S_{\mathrm{ANE}}$ and $\Pi_{\mathrm{AEE}}$ for both values to indicate the uncertainty associated with $\tau$.
+We note that $\tau$ can be temperature dependent and may be further reduced near the SRT due to enhanced magnetic fluctuations and spin-disorder scattering.
+Such effects primarily rescale the longitudinal conductivity entering Eq.~\eqref{eq:sane_smallangle}, whereas the key on/off contrast discussed here originates from the intrinsic $\alpha_{xy}$ computed from the Berry-curvature formulation.